 INTELLECTUAL FREEDOM

-What is Intellectual Freedom? ~American Library Association 1/15/2025 ALA Office of Intellectual Freedom Helpline Grant Announcement Late last year, the American Library Association (ALA) announced the launch of its state Intellectual Freedom Helpline (IFH) program.
+Other Helpful Links from Unite Against Book Bans frequently challenged books on shelves. | New England Intellectual Freedom Helpline The IF helpline is a volunteer-driven network that supports librarians and educators in New England who are experiencing attempts to censor materials or services, or are facing other intellectual freedom challenges.
+We connect people with peer support and resources to successfully defend their community members’ freedom to read, and to stay safe as they do this important work.
+We do not offer legal advice or opinions, but we will do our best to provide resources and best practices, and to connect you with lawyers who can help.
+1/15/2025 ALA Office of Intellectual Freedom Helpline Grant Announcement Late last year, the American Library Association (ALA) announced the launch of its state Intellectual Freedom Helpline (IFH) program.
 Over the next two years, ten pilot program sites will operate a confidential reporting system that will help connect those experiencing censorship attempts with professional support, in-state peers, and referral to The ALA Office of Intellectual Freedom (OIF) as appropriate.
 The initiative will collect data for inclusion in ALA’s database of confidential reports documenting censorship attempts nationwide; develop resources and establish best practices to operate an IFH; and develop the expertise and confidence of both those providing and receiving support.
 Ten grants were offered, funded by the Andrew W. Mellon Foundation, which is the nation’s largest supporter of the arts and humanities, among others.
-MSLA, along with representatives of the Massachusetts Library Association, worked on a joint application for this grant with the library associations from all six New England states.
-We are thrilled to announce that our application was accepted for one of the ten pilot programs.
-Over the next several months, all six New England states will work together to create a regional reporting helpline system for any type of library that is experiencing intellectual freedom challenges.
-We see this as an amazing opportunity to pool our resources and expertise to support libraries and library workers throughout New England during these challenging times.
-MSLA welcomes those who are interested in being part of the project as we aim to develop a robust group of people who will not only bring this helpline into being, but also continue the work as we move forward.
-Contact Jennifer Varney (jvarney@maschoolibraries.org) to find out more and to get involved. | RESOURCES AASL Resource Kit Support from MA Library Assoc (MLA) and MA Library System (MLS)
+Contact Jennifer Varney (jvarney@maschoolibraries.org) to find out more and to get involved. |

 Intellectual Freedom: Things to Do Now